Leonard Nimoy tweeted, “A life is like a garden. Perfect moments can be had, but not preserved, except in memory.”

 And life still remains beautiful!

-Note: This post was first published in 2015, and this is my revised edition (2018): new title, new photos and with minor edits.
+Note: I first published this post in 2015, and this is my revised edition (2018): new title, new photos and with minor edits.